aurajs/website/source/getting-started/index.md

 })
 ```

-The `this.html` method actually does just that and this would be the exact equivalent of doing :
+The `this.html` method actually does just that and this would be the exact equivalent of doing:

 ```js
 define({